Fourth of July Safety Tips

-Did you know more pets are lost on the 4th of July than any other day during the year?
+Did you know more pets are lost on the 4th of July and NYE than any other day during the year?
 The combination of excitement and noise can be the worst kind of combination for keeping any pet calm.
 Don’t worry!
 With a little bit of preparation, you can keep your pet calm, happy, and healthy throughout the holiday!

 First things first, make sure your pet has the most up to date information available on their tag.
 Include your address, and multiple phone numbers to call in case of emergency.